rybinaanya/FCOM22/README.md

 To increase the number of strains in our dataset with the Yih protein homologs, independently of the procedure described above, we found nucleotide homologs of yih genes and then obtained respective protein sequences.

 - Identify genomic regions homologous to yih genes against bacterial genomes `nsimscan` (`-v -k 8 -t 150 --it 55 --xt 55 --rpq 30000 --om M8 --maxslen 10000000 --minlen 70 --mdom`).
-- Calculate midpoint genomic location for each homologous region
+- Calculate midpoint genomic location for each homologous region (_ad hoc_ python scripts)
-- Extract protein sequence of candidate Yih homologs from translated CDS records
+- Extract protein sequence of candidate Yih homologs from translated CDS records (_ad hoc_ python scripts)
 - Build a local database (`makeblastdb`) and run `blastp`using Yih proteins of _E. coli_ str.
 K-12 substr.
 MG1655 as the query; select BLASTP results with E-value < 0.001

-Pool protein sequences of Yih homologs obtained from both "phmmer + blastp" and "nsimscan+blastp" approaches into a single dataset
+Pool protein sequences of Yih homologs obtained from both "phmmer + blastp" and "nsimscan+blastp" approaches into a single dataset (_ad hoc_ python scripts).

 **2. Identify cassette content**